I approach 365 days since I learned that I have Lewy Body dementia, I came across a saying that I tucked away early last year.

 4. New Habits take time.
 If part of your True North is doing something you haven’t done before, like be starting Wandering Lite for Lewy Body Dementia website, then it takes time.
 Be patient.

 5. Daily Motivation.
 Sometime daily motivation is a challenge for anyone.
 It should be less of a challenge if you picked something that is your True North, but let’s face it, life can get in the way.
-For me I can tell you the number of Doctor’s appointments and lab tests I have had struggling to get to a holistic understanding, let alone diagnoses’ my other disease has seriously cut into my time.
+For me I can tell you the number of Doctor’s appointments and lab tests I have had struggling to get to a holistic understanding, let alone get a diagnoses of my other disease, has seriously cut into my time.
 Almost a year later we have finally come to the end.
-My disease is an autoimmune disease call Large and Small Fiber Polyneuropathy that also affect my autonomic system, and increasing Parkinson disease-like symptoms.
+My disease is an autoimmune disease call Large and Small Fiber Polyneuropathy that also affect my autonomic system and increasing Parkinson disease symptoms.

 6. Fighting depression is still a real challenge.
 Don’t be surprised if certain triggers bring you back to wanting what you’ve lost and then those thoughts can trigger real depression.
 I had to see my doctor and he added an addition antidepressant to my daily pill regiment.